Sankeys: Sankeys Manchester

 Sankeys first opened in Manchester as "Sankeys Soap" in June 1994.
-It was so called due to its residence inside Beehive Mill, Ancoats, which once was used to manufacture soap.
-The basement of the mill was transformed into a club and live music venue by Andy Spiro and Rupert Campell.
-After nearly going bankrupt only six months after opening, the venue managed to keep thriving.
-However, in 1998, due to financial problems, Sankeys Soap closed.

 In 2000, the club was revived by business partners David Vincent and Sacha Lord.
 This time the club was more successful than before, tackling the problems that had crippled its previous owners.
 In 2006, the club was forced to close once more, much to the dismay of clubbers.
 David Vincent announced that this time Sankeys Soap would be closed for good.

-Later that summer, it was announced that the club was to re-open under the shorter name Sankeys.
-It would be under the direction of David Vincent who invited Andy Spiro to get involved once again.
-During its closure the club underwent a major refit involving a brand new LED lighting system and featured the "hatongue" who took over from the legendary "Mad Graham" after the PAR cans were removed.
-The main DJ booth was also replaced by a new circular box.

 In 2009, owing to the success of the new club, 15 further changes were made to celebrate 15 years of the Sankeys dynasty.
 These included dynamic ceiling lighting in the Spektrum (the upstairs part of the club) as well as a beach constructed with 50 tonnes of Bahamas Sand and the introduction of a state-of-the-art barcoded entry system.
 In 2010, Sankeys was voted the number one club in the world in a DJ Mag reader poll.

 Following the success of 2010, David Vincent announced plans to create "Seven Sankeys" of the World in the seven cities that inspired the original Sankeys.

 The music policy at Sankeys was varied but focused on underground electronic music, mainly House & Techno.
 The club also hosted one-off nights from outside promoters.

-Resident DJs over the years included Greg Vickers, Bushwacka!, Jozef K, Darius Syrossian, Ellesse, OD Muzique.

 On 11 April 2013, Sankeys announced they would be closing the doors again on 6 May 2013.

 On 12 November 2013, Sankeys announced on their Ibiza Twitter feed that they would be re-opening Manchester in January 2014.

 On 12 January 2017, Sankeys announced that they were permanently closing with immediate effect, after the building they occupied had been sold to be turned into apartments.